ferneediaz/SPOTIFYV2/README.md

 ## TECH STACK

 The frontend of this application was built using NEXT.js, a powerful framework that provides server-side rendering, resulting in improved performance and search engine optimization.
-NEXT.js also features built-in TypeScript support, which enhances code reliability and maintainability.

 Tailwind CSS, a utility-first CSS framework, was utilized to swiftly and consistently style components.
 With a vast community and well-documented resources, Tailwind CSS enabled us to rapidly overcome any styling hurdles encountered during development.